TonyM1958/HA-FoxESS-Modbus/README.md

 ## RS485 connection to H1, AC and AIO series inverters (recommended)
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Select modbusRS485.yaml for the modbus integration configuration in your HA configuration (below)
+* Select modbusRS485.yaml and templateRS485.yaml for the integrations in your HA configuration (see below)
 * Edit modbusRS485.yaml to select the rtu connection type if you are using an RS485 to USB adapter

 ## Ethernet connection to H1, AC and AIO series inverters
 * Plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
-* Select modbusLAN.yaml for the modbus integration configuration in your HA configuration (below)
+* Select modbusLAN.yaml and templateLAN.yaml for the integrations in your HA configuration (see below)
 * Edit your secrets.yaml file to add the inverter IP address

 ## RS485 connection to KH series inverter

 * KH does not have a LAN port, but presents LAN type sensors over RS485.
 Setup an RS485 to Wifi/LAN adapter connected to your inverter as described in the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Select modbusLAN.yaml for the modbus integration configuration in your HA configuraiton (below)
+* Select modbusLAN.yaml and templateLAN.yaml for the integrations in your HA configuraiton (see below)
 * Edit your secrets.yaml file to add the inverter IP address

 ## Home Assistant Installation Steps